 You may think that cost is high at first, but truth be told Solowheel's price is low when compared with other transportation costs, including buses and bikes.
-The fuel is essentially free: 1.2 cents of Seattle electricity powers your wheel for an hour!
+The fuel is essentially free: on average less than 10 cents of electricity powers your wheel for an hour!
 There is no maintenance.
-In the end there is no greener nor cheaper way to transport a human being through the city of Seattle...and it is super fun and safe.
+In the end there is no greener nor cheaper way to transport a human being through the city...and it is super fun and safe.

 At about 25 lbs the Solowheel was designed to be portable and easy to stow.
 You can bring it into offices, classrooms, coffee shops, restaurants, buses, trains and even airplanes.
 The built-in carrying handle makes it convenient to quickly pick up the Solowheel and carry into elevators and up or down stairs.
 With the foot pedals folded up, it takes up no more space than a first generation laptop computer when you stow it in your office, car, boat or home.

 Use the Solowheel to replace a car for short distances.
 This reduces gas costs, pollution, and traffic.
 Riders with short commutes can easily travel to work or school on the Solowheel, charge the unit in the office or classroom, and then ride back home.
 It's perfect for Seattle commuting even when it is raining!
 And remember, your "lunch hour" territory is greatly increased, up to 8 times more area!

 The Solowheel provides a convenient hands-free experience.
 Because you operate the Solowheel entirely by shifting your body weight and adjusting the angle of your feet and lower legs, you have both hands free to carry anything you need.
 An umbrella in one hand and an expresso in the other, chatting on your iPhone while pulling a rolling suitcase (click here).
 The possibilities are endless.
 Or just put your hands in your pockets to keep them warm.